Fast Algorithms for Energy Games in Special Cases: Introduction

 Energy games are a generalization of parity games~\cite{Jurdzinski98,BrimCDGR11}, polynomial-time equivalent to mean-payoff games~\cite{BouyerFLMS08,BrimCDGR11}, and a special case of simple stochastic games~\cite{ZwickP96}.
 Recent progress on parity games yielded several quasipolynomial time algorithms~\cite{CaludeJKLS22}, but the corresponding techniques seem to not carry over to energy and mean-payoff games~\cite{FijalkowGO20}.
 Consequently, the complexity of energy games is still ``stuck'' at pseudopolynomial~\cite{BrimCDGR11} or subexponential time~\cite{BjorklundV07}.
 Hence, in this paper we focus on interesting special cases (which are non-trivial problems) that admit fast algorithms.
 Two of these cases are game graphs where all vertices are controlled by one player, and the third case are game graphs with no negative cycles.

-\paragraph{All-Pairs Nonnegative Prefix Paths.} We also study another reachability problem with energy constraints \cite{HMR19, dorfman2023optimal}, the \emph{All-Pairs Nonnegative Prefix Paths problem (APNP)}.
-The APNP problem is closely related to the special case where Alice controls the whole graph.
-In this problem, the goal is to find for every pair of vertices whether there exists a path $\pi$ such that the weight of each prefix of $\pi$ is nonnegative.
-We use this problem to obtain the result for the special case where Alice controls the whole graph.
-Dorfman, Kaplan, Tarjan, and Zwick~\cite{dorfman2023optimal} solve the more general problem, where for each pair of vertices the goal is to find the maximum path $\pi$ among all options.
+\paragraph{All-Pairs Nonnegative Prefix Paths.} We also study another reachability problem with energy constraints \cite{HMR19, dorfman2023optimal}, the \emph{All-Pairs Nonnegative Prefix Paths (APNP) problem}.
+In this problem, the goal is to determine for every pair of vertices whether there exists a path $\pi$ such that the weight of each prefix of $\pi$ is nonnegative.
+We use this problem to obtain the result for the special case where Alice controls the whole game graph, since the two problems are closely related.
+Dorfman, Kaplan, Tarjan, and Zwick~\cite{dorfman2023optimal} solve the more general problem, where for each pair of vertices the goal is to find the path $\pi$ of maximum weight among all options.
 This problem naturally generalizes APSP, and they solve it in $O(mn+n^2\log n)$ time.

 \paragraph{Energy Games.} The state-of-the-art algorithms for the energy games are either deterministic with running time $ O\left(\min (mnW, mn2^{n/2} \log W)\right) $~\cite{BrimCDGR11,DorfmanKZ19} or randomized with subexponential running time $ 2^{O(\sqrt{n\log n})}$~\cite{BjorklundV07}.
 Special cases of the energy games have been studied by Chatterjee, Henzinger, Krinninger, and Nanongkai~\cite{ChatterjeeHKN14}.
 They present a variant of the value iteration algorithm of~\cite{BrimCDGR11} with running time $O(m|A|)$, where $A$ is a sorted list containing all possible minimum energy values.
 This does not improve the general case, as $A$ in the worst case is the list $\{0, 1, \dots, nW, \infty\}$.
 However, it does give a faster running time if the weights adhere to certain restrictions.
 Moreover, they develop a scaling algorithm with running time $O(mn\log W (\log \frac{W}{P} + 1) + mn \frac{W}{P}) $, where $ P \in \{ \frac{1}{n}, \ldots, W \} $ is a lower bound on the \emph{penalty} of the game.